supercharge/promise-pool/README.md

 ## Usage
-Using the queue data structure is pretty straightforward.
-The library exposes a `Queue` class and you need to create a queue instance.
-You can create a queue from existing data or an empty one:
+Using the promise pool is pretty straightforward.
+The pacakge exposes a class and you can create a promise pool instance using the fluent interface.
+Here’s a working example:

 ```js
 const PromisePool = require('@supercharge/promise-pool')